 Another consideration is if the price of a balcony stateroom drops to within a reasonable range in which you are willing to pay the difference.

 You can check your cruise’s prices regularly to stay abreast of pricing drops.
-After booking a cruise, I recommend bookmarking a pricing page and then take 10 seconds each day to monitor it for any price changes.
-Alternatively, you can also consider cruise price monitoring services for a fee, which will alert you when prices change.
-Try cruisefish.com for $0.99.
-Or download the Ship Mate Cruise App, where you can set up a price alert for free.
+After booking a cruise, I recommend bookmarking a pricing page.
+Then take 10 seconds each day to monitor it for any price changes.

 3) Use Credit Card Points To Get a Free Balcony Upgrade on a Cruise